evgenyneu/evgenii.com/app/blog/_posts/2014-03-09-using-forums-to-find-keywords.md

 Read 'bathroom' sections on those forums and make a list of popular threads.

-Here are some popular topics on bathroom renovation from renovateforum.com:
+Here are some popular topics I found on renovateforum.com:

 * Ceramalite or laminex panels for shower walls?
 * Caesarstone